chakra-ui/panda/website/pages/docs/concepts/responsive-design.md

 </span>
 ```

-> We uses a mobile-first breakpoint system and leverages min-width media queries `@media(min-width)` when you write responsive styles.
+> Panda uses a mobile-first breakpoint system and leverages min-width media queries `@media(min-width)` when you write responsive styles.

 Panda provides five breakpoints by default: